-The HKICPA has issued a number of revised HKFRSs and had become effective during the year.
-In preparing the consolidated financial statements, the Group has applied all applicable revised HKFRSs issued by the HKICPA, which are effective for the Group's consolidated financial statements for the accounting period beginning on 1 January 2022.
+The HKICPA has issued a number of new and amendments to HKFRSs and had become effective during the year.
+In preparing the consolidated financial statements, the Group has applied all applicable new and amendments to HKFRSs issued by the HKICPA, which are effective for the Group's consolidated financial statements for the accounting period beginning on 1 January 2023.